 Listed here you'll come across Ohio's finest quality colleges for Food Science Technology degree programs for the investment.
 In 2016 34 Food Science Technology undergraduate students graduated with bachelor degrees from degree programs in Ohio.
 These grads will earn an average income of $42,301, starting out.
 Generally, the mid-career salary would increase to $76,619.

 Study the best value methodology overview to discover additional information about the other variables that go into selecting the universities and colleges here.

 It's hard to find a better school than Ohio State University - Main Campus if you want to study Food Science Technology.
-Based in Columbus, Ohio, this university is best suited for students who thrive in a city atmosphere.
+Prefer a sizable student body?
+This institution has over 20,000 students on campus.

 Students from outside the U.S. don't have to worry about being out of place since 7.4% of Ohio State's undergraduates come from other countries.
 This school is well-known for its support of military personnel and is the 1 best in the nation for veterans.
 Check out every one of Ohio State University - Main Campus' rankings to find out more.